 How to watch the British Open on TV

-The 2021 Open Championship will be the fourth year of a 12-year deal for NBC and Golf Channel to broadcast the event.
+The 2022 Open Championship will be the fifth year of a 12-year deal for NBC and Golf Channel to broadcast the event.
 The first two rounds will air on Golf Channel, with the weekend moving over to the more widely-accessible NBC.

 How to bet the British Open in the US

-Futures odds have been available for the 2021 Open Championship for well over a year.
+Futures odds have been available for the 2022 Open Championship for well over a year.
 The British Open golf odds have been regularly updated based on golfer performance, health, and public favor.
-Several different players have held the honor as outright favorite over the last year, with Johnson now No. 1.
+Several different players have held the honor as outright favorite over the last year, with Scottie Scheffler now No. 1.

 The outright odds will fluctuate more over the run-up to the tournament, as more public betting money pours in.
 Closer to the date of the event, the books will release more Open Championship odds, including leaders after each round, and Top 5, Top 10 and Top 20 probabilities.